 Under the agreements, Messrs.
-Rady and Chamberlain report directly to the Board, while the other executives report to our Chief Executive Officer and President.
+Rady and Chamberlain report directly to the Board, while the other executives report to our President and Chief Executive Officer.
 The initial term of the employment agreements will end on the third anniversary of the closing of our initial public offering in January 2014.
 On that date and on each subsequent anniversary of that date, the term of the employment agreements will automatically be extended for successive one year periods, unless earlier terminated.
 Pursuant to Messrs.
 Rady and Chamberlain's employment agreements, during the terms of their employment, we will nominate each for election as a director.

-Under the employment agreements, the executives receive initial annual base salaries in the amounts reflected in the "Summary Compensation Table" above, which are subject to increase at the discretion of our Compensation Committee.
-In addition, the executives (including Mr. Rady commencing in 2012) will each be eligible to receive an annual cash performance bonus, the amount of which will be determined based on the attainment of performance criteria established by our Compensation Committee.
-The executives' target bonuses are set forth above under "-Elements of Executive Officer Compensation-Cash Bonuses."
-In connection with entering into the employment agreements, each of our named executive officers (other than Mr. Rady) was also granted a "founders" award of restricted shares of our common stock as described above under "-Elements of Executive Officer Compensation-Equity Awards."
-In addition, the executives are eligible to participate in customary health, welfare and fringe benefit plans, and will accrue up to five weeks of paid vacation per year.
+Under the employment agreements, the named executive officers receive initial annual base salaries in the amounts reflected in the "Summary Compensation Table" above, which are subject to increase at the discretion of our Compensation Committee.
+In addition, the named executive officers will each be eligible to receive an annual cash performance bonus, the amount of which will be determined, for all named executive officers except for Mr. Rady based on the attainment of performance criteria established by our Compensation Committee.
+The target bonuses for the named executive officers (other than Mr. Rady) are set forth above under "- Elements of Executive Officer Compensation - Cash Bonuses."
+In connection with entering into the employment agreements, each of our named executive officers (other than Mr. Rady) was also granted a "founders" award of restricted shares of our common stock as described above under "- Elements of Executive Officer Compensation - Equity Awards."
+In addition, the named executive officers are eligible to participate in customary health, welfare and fringe benefit plans, and will accrue up to five weeks of paid vacation per year.

-Under the employment agreements, if an executive's employment is terminated by the Company without "cause" or by the executive for "good reason" (each, as defined in the employment agreements) then, in addition to accrued amounts and any earned but unpaid bonuses, the executive will be entitled to receive the following:
+Under the employment agreements, if a named executive officer's employment is terminated by the Company without "cause" or by the executive for "good reason" (each, as defined in the employment agreements) then, in addition to accrued amounts and any earned but unpaid bonuses, the executive will be entitled to receive the following:

-- a lump-sum payment in an amount equal to two times the sum of (i) the executive's annual base salary then in effect, (ii) the highest annual bonus earned by the executive during the employment term and (iii) the highest value of any annual equity award(s) made to the executive during the employment term (not including the initial grant of restricted stock described above made in connection with the completion of the initial public offering that vests on the basis of performance objectives or any award(s) granted pursuant to a multi-year or long-term performance program, initial hiring or retention award or similar non-reoccurring award); - a lump-sum payment in an amount equal to the executive's pro-rated annual bonus for the year in which the termination occurs, if any, based on performance achieved as of the termination date; - · accelerated vesting of all outstanding equity awards held by the executive as of the termination date; and - a lump-sum cash payment equal to the executive's cost for continued healthcare coverage for up to 18 months after the termination date.
+- a lump-sum payment in an amount equal to two times the sum of (i) the executive's annual base salary then in effect, (ii) the highest annual bonus earned by the executive during the employment term and (iii) the highest value of any annual equity award(s) made to the executive during the employment term (not including the initial grant of restricted stock described above made in connection with the completion of the initial public offering that vests on the basis of performance objectives or any award(s) granted pursuant to a multi-year or long-term performance program, initial hiring or retention award or similar non-reoccurring award); - a lump-sum payment in an amount equal to the executive's pro-rated annual bonus for the year in which the termination occurs, if any, based on performance achieved as of the termination date; - accelerated vesting of all outstanding equity awards held by the executive as of the termination date; and - a lump-sum cash payment equal to the executive's cost for continued healthcare coverage for up to 18 months after the termination date.